Antoine Chazal

-Antoine Chazal (8 November 1793 in Paris – 12 August 1854 in Paris) was a French painter of flowers and of portraits, as well as an engraver.
+Antoine Chazal (8 November 1793 – 12 August 1854) was a French painter of flowers and of portraits, as well as an engraver.
+He was born in Paris.
 He studied under Misbach, Bidauld, and Van Spaendonck, and became Professor of Iconography at the Jardin des Plantes.
 Besides portraits, flowers, and fruit, he painted a few landscapes and altar-pieces for churches.
 He also engraved a portrait of Cardinal La Fare.
 Chazal died in Paris in 1854.